OHIO-ECT/ECT-Git-Tutorial-1/GitHub-Auth.md

 ?
 Enter a passphrase for your new SSH key (Optional)
 ```

-8. Select the Login with a web browser regardless of the type of terminal these commands are being entered in.
+8. When prompted select "Login with a web browser" option (default choice) regardless of the type of terminal these commands are being entered in.

 ```
 ?
 How would you like to authenticate GitHub CLI?
 [Use arrows to move, type to filter]